-In August 2021, we entered into an agreement with Sprint Bioscience (Sprint) to exclusively in-license worldwide rights to a research-stage program targeting VPS34, a key kinase in the autophagy pathway for the potential treatment of cancer.
+In August 2021, we entered into an agreement with Sprint Bioscience (Sprint) to exclusively in-license worldwide rights to a research-stage program targeting VPS34, a key kinase in the autophagy pathway for the potential treatment of cancer (the Sprint Agreement).
 VPS34 is involved in the endosomal trafficking of cellular cargo targeted for lysosomal degradation in cancer cells.
 Targeting VPS34 may provide an additional approach to regulating autophagy that is complementary to inhibition of ULK kinase by blocking VPS34-mediated immunosuppression in tumors.
+For further details on the Sprint Agreement, please read Note 7, In-License Agreement, to the consolidated financial statements included in this Form 10-Q.